Adventuring Gear Introduction

 “Adventuring Gear” covers a broad range of items commonly purchased by adventurers.
-I’ll cover some important items, but I strongly recommend reading the full text of all of the items in the Player’s Handbook.
-Item descriptions start on page 148 of the Player’s handbook and run through page 153.
+I’ll cover some of the important adventuring gear items, but I strongly recommend reading the full text of all of the items in the Player’s Handbook.
+Adventuring Gear item descriptions start on page 148 of the Player’s handbook and run through page 153.
 The Adventuring Equipment table is on page 150.

 Table of Contents